 The self-guided tour of Fort Taylor begins at the large cannon placed by the sidewalk as you come from the Fort parking lot and enter the Visitors Corridor to the entrance to the Fort.
-This is one of the 8-inch Columbiad cannons found at Fort Taylor.
+This is one of the two 8-inch Columbiad cannons found at Fort Taylor.

 The following diagram shows the layout of the markers beginning at the lower left with the H and continuing on in numeric order until reaching 11 .